-Deep Discovery Inspector supports installation on a VMware ESXi 6.7 or 7.0, Microsoft Hyper-V on Windows Server 2019 or 2022, and RHEL 8.8 KVM.
+You can install Deep Discovery Inspector on:

+- VMware ESXi 7.0 or 8.0

+- Microsoft Hyper-V on Windows Server 2019 or 2022

+- KVM

 Deep Discovery Inspector virtual appliances do not support nested virtual machines.
 When using a Deep Discovery Inspector virtual appliance with Virtual Analyzer, only external Virtual Analyzers and Sandbox as a Service are supported.